HeyGen-Official/StreamingAvatarSDK/README.md

 ## Introduction

-This HeyGen Streaming Avatar SDK provides a convenient way for developers to better interface with HeyGen's Streaming Avatar.
+This SDK provides a convenient way for developers to better interface with HeyGen's Interactive Avatar.

 ## Installation